 After establishing that the defendant is liable for the decedent’s death, there are a variety of damages that the estate can recoup.
 The most common category of damages that Massachusetts residents claim is funeral and burial expenses.
 The surviving family members can also seek compensation for the reasonable expected income that the decedent would have earned had he or she not passed away, as well as compensation for the loss of their loved one’s companionship, comfort, and support.
 In cases where the defendant acted recklessly, the court may also award punitive damages.
 This category of damages is designed to punish defendants for reckless conduct while discouraging others from engaging in the same conduct.
 A seasoned wrongful death lawyer can help you ensure that you seek the full amount of compensation that you and your family deserve following the unfortunate and untimely loss of your loved one.Speak With an Experienced Wrongful Death Attorney in Boston

-At The Law Offices of Barry Feinstein and Affiliates P.C., we provide reliable and responsive legal guidance to individuals and families throughout Boston, Cambridge, Lowell, Newton, Waltham, Somerville, Dedham, Quincy, Norwood, Brookline, and Peabody.
+At The Law Offices of Barry Feinstein and Affiliates P.C., we are available to provide reliable and responsive legal guidance to individuals and families in areas around Boston, Cambridge, Lowell, Newton, Waltham, Somerville, Dedham, Quincy, Norwood, Brookline, and Peabody.
 Whether you are wondering who can bring a wrongful death suit and simply want more information about your legal rights, or you are ready to take action with the help of a skilled lawyer, we provide a free consultation so that you can learn more about our team and how we can assist you.
 We also understand how stressful this situation is for you and your family, and will do everything we can to ensure that you are treated with the compassion and respect that you need.
 To schedule your free consultation, call us at 1-800-262-9200 or contact us online to get started.